meganyyu/Prolific/README.md

 *Sprint 3*
 - [x] User can change their profile image (ability to take photos in-app + upload photos through device)
-    - [ ] Set up Cloud Storage for Firebase
+    - [x] Set up Cloud Storage for Firebase
-- [ ] User can follow/unfollow a project
+- [x] User can follow/unfollow a project
-- [ ] User can view projects they are following in their Favorites page
+- [x] User can view projects they are following in their Favorites page
-- [ ] Create MVP version of ranking algorithm: have a class that locally and directly calculates some basic ranking (based on simple factors like votes, views, etc.) to rank what order users see snippets that have been submitted to a project
+- [ ] Create MVP version of round winner selection algorithm: have a class that locally and directly calculates some basic ranking (based on simple factors like votes, views, etc.) to determine winning snippet
+    - [ ] Just outline the algorithm for now, and then build on it with tier 1 gamification stretch stories
-- [ ] Create logic for finalizing a snippet: maybe there are different types of snippets you can create - a "normal" snippet and a "final" snippet.
-Or maybe for each starter project, there are a limited number of snippets that can be made and the story has to finish within that number of snippets.
+- [ ] Create logic for finalizing a snippet: (MVP version) For each starter project, there is a default number of rounds before the story is marked as complete.

 *Sprint 4*
 - [ ] Improve UI!
 Check that required UI elements are there
-    - [ ] Make sure app uses gesture recognizers (e.g. double tap to like, e.g. pinch to scale)
+    - [ ] Make sure app uses gesture recognizers (for MVP: tap user profile image to change it)
     - [ ] Make sure app uses animations (e.g. fade in/out, e.g. animating a view growing and shrinking)
-    - [ ] Choose/add external library to add visual polish
+    - [ ] Choose/add external library to add visual polish (for MVP: Lottie)

 **Tier 1 Stretch Stories**

 - [ ] User can compose their own starter projects
+- [ ] Gamification
+    - [ ] Set up system to update karma for user easily
+    - [ ] These engagement factors go through a function to generate your karma:
+        - [ ] submit a snippet: 0.6 x 1 karma
+        - [ ] voting on a snippet: 0.6 x 1 karma
+        - [ ] winning a round: 2.5 x 1 karma
+        - [ ] viewing projects: 0.01 x 1 karma (but only up to 100 views)
+        - [ ] compose a starter project: 1.0 x 1 karma
+    -  Purpose of karma
+        - Votes of users without much karma is worth very little
+        - Power of a user's vote is # votes x karma
+        - If a user votes for multiple snippets in a round then the weight of their vote is divided proportionately by the number of votes the user makes
-- [ ] User can see their profile page with their own projects/snippets they've contributed to other projects and a count of their contributions
+- [ ] User can see their profile page with their own projects/snippets they've contributed to other projects and their points
+- [ ] User can view other user’s profiles by tapping on the author photo of a snippet, and see their points/what projects they've created

+**Tier 2 Stretch Stories**
+- [ ] Create custom camera view
 - [ ] User can customize their profile
 - [ ] User can receive push notifications or see notifications on a notifications page
     - [ ] Notified when their snippet is liked
     - [ ] Notified when a round has finished for a project they are following
-- [ ] Create custom camera view
 - [ ] User can post snippets using other forms of media as well (e.g. images)

-**Tier 2 Stretch Stories**
+**Tier 3 Stretch Stories**
-- [ ] User can view other user’s profiles by tapping on the author photo of a snippet, and see what projects they've created
 - [ ] User can search for other users
 - [ ] User can friend/unfriend other users
     - [ ] User can login from and add friends from Facebook (or other social media!)